kernel32dev/school-gj-project/README.md

 school-gj
 ---

-An example project using react, material UI and typescript, hosted on firebase
+An example project using react, material UI, node and typescript, hosted on firebase

 Roadmap: (subject to changes)
 - [x] Create github repository